2022–23 NBL season: Regular season

 The regular season began on 1 October 2022.
 It consisted of 140 games spread across 18 rounds, with the final game being played on 5 February 2023.

+On 16 November 2022, player Isaac Humphries came out as gay.
+The announcement meant Humphries was the first Australian male basketball player and the first player in the NBL to be openly gay, and the only active openly gay male professional basketball player in a top-tier league anywhere in the world at the time.

 On 30 January 2023, Sydney Kings claimed their 7th regular season championship.

 Ladder

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the overall points percentage will determine order of seeding.